-The story goes that there was a Scottish painter and decorator named Hamish McTaggart, who was always very interested in making a penny where he could.
+The story goes that some years ago there was a Scottish painter and decorator named Hamish McTaggart, who was always very interested in making a penny where he could.

 One way that he found he could do this was to thin down his paint to make it go just a a wee bit further.